Why Insert Design Matters in Jewelry Packaging

 In jewellery packing, inserts tend to be considered as a small thing, something that is added when the actual design work on the box surface is already complete.
 But every person, who ever played with hundreds of production cycles, realizes that it is the insert that makes contact with the jewelry.
 A foil stamped and magnetically sealed rigorous box painted beautifully does not mean much when what is inside rattles in transit, arrives with a twisted bowl or turns scuffed where it rubs against the sides.

 We have witnessed this several times in our factory: brands spend a lot of money on outer packaging in the belief that it is of good quality only to be downed with the complaint of loose stones, chained up, or a bad first impression.
-Good design bridges that gap, design insert.
-It stabilizes the production, dictates the sit of the product to give an ideal presentation, and assures that the same action will be seen in the very first item out the production line to the thousandth one.
+Good design bridges that gap with a well-engineered insert.
+It stabilizes the product, dictates its position for ideal presentation, and ensures consistency from the first item to the thousandth.
+This is exactly what we deliver through our custom jewelry packaging boxes.

 With well-planned inserts, as a component of the structural design, not an external consideration, brands experience fewer returns, higher customer satisfaction and packaging that actually makes the premium positioning.